vinkomrsic/Chaptered/README.md

 ## Quick Test Script (manual)

-1) Start server and open the app.
+1. Start server and open the app.
-2) Sign up a new user, log in.
+2. Sign up a new user, log in.
-3) Search a book using the search bar; open a result; click Save.
+3. Search a book using the search bar; open a result; click Save.
-4) In book page: set progress to "read" or "reading"; toggle Favourite; pick a mood.
+4. In book page: set progress to "read" or "reading"; toggle Favourite; pick a mood.
-5) Go to Dashboard: verify “Books This Year” and mood stats update.
+5. Go to Dashboard: verify “Books This Year” and mood stats update.
-6) Go to Explore: create a post (optionally link a saved book), verify it appears.
+6. Go to Explore: create a post (optionally link a saved book), verify it appears.
-7) Switch tabs to “My Posts” and back to “Global”.
+7. Switch tabs to “My Posts” and back to “Global”.
-8) Remove a book from Library and confirm it disappears.
+8. Remove a book from Library and confirm it disappears.

 ──────────────────────────────────────────────────────────────────────────────

 ## Troubleshooting

 • Page shows placeholders for stats:
 – Ensure you’re logged in (username stored in localStorage)

 • Mongo connection error:
 – Verify MONGO_URI in backend/.env or server.js
 – Whitelist your IP in MongoDB Atlas

 • CORS or 404 for static files:
 – App serves /frontend as static; ensure paths match

 ──────────────────────────────────────────────────────────────────────────────

 ## Notes on Security (MVP scope)

 • Passwords are stored plaintext in MVP — do not deploy as-is.
-• For production: hash passwords (bcrypt), add sessions, input validation.
+• In future: hash passwords (bcrypt), add sessions, input validation.

 ──────────────────────────────────────────────────────────────────────────────